spkcspider/spkcspider/README.md

 * see: https://docs.djangoproject.com/en/dev/ref/databases/#mysql-notes

+\_\_old crashes object creation: downgrade sqlite3 to 3.25 or upgrade django to 2.1.5/2.0.10

 # API

 Note: there are some migration breaks.
 Especially to unbreak mysql.
 Should not happen after tests are integrated